Can I File Bankruptcy Without a Lawyer?

 - If your corporation or partnership is facing bankruptcy, you'll need a bankruptcy lawyer.

 - If you fail the Means Test because your income is too great, you may have to file a Chapter 13 bankruptcy rather than a Chapter 7.
-In that case, you can still file bankruptcy without a lawyer, but it will be more difficult.
+In that case, you can still file for bankruptcy without a lawyer, but it will be more difficult.
 That's because Chapter 13 cases are much more complicated than Chapter 7 bankruptcies.

-In addition to filling out the requisite paperwork, you'll have to create a repayment plan detailing how you plan to repay your creditors.
+In addition to filling out the needed paperwork, you'll have to create a repayment plan detailing how you plan to repay your creditors.
 As with Chapter 7 cases, downloading a bankruptcy forms package will help you stay organized by providing you with all the paperwork you need to file.